 My track record

-I am not a career politician but have worked full time from the age of 16.
+I am not a career politician and have earned my living from the age of 16.
+From a supermarket hand to a career in UK Local Government Finance.
 For twenty-five years I was a senior civil servant in Jersey, thirteen of them as a Chief Officer.
-I have held senior positions in our finance and legal sectors for seven years as well as being active in voluntary work including Chairman and Treasurer of the Arts Centre.
-I have been a Planning Officer from 2015- 2017 for States of Alderney, now actively self employed.
+I have held senior positions in Jersey’s finance and legal sectors for seven years as well as being active in voluntary work including Chairman and Treasurer of the Arts Centre.
+I have been a Planning Officer from 2015- 2017 for States of Alderney, am now a self employed external consultant.

-I sat as a Deputy for St Brelade for three years from 2011-14.
+I served as a Deputy for St Brelade for three years from 2011-14.
 I chaired the Environment Scrutiny Panel and served on several committees including the Access to Justice group.

 I successfully brought many private member’s propositions to the States, which

-- improved the planning law and introduced a new appeals system
+- improved the planning law and introduced a new Planning appeals system

 - secured tax allowances for charitable donations;